dev-asya/destiny2-junk-dismantler/README.md

 Make sure all junk items to be dismantled are unlocked (this can easily be done with Destiny Item Manager).

+So far this only works on 1920 x 1080 resolution.

 # *Vault weapons/armour that you want to keep!!!!*